cvanelteren/CSS/README.md

 # Installation
 How is this package installed?
 How do is this package run to generate the output?

+An example start script is provided in `setup.py`.
+In case you use other languages an equivalent setup has to be provided.

 # Sources
 A section containing the references you used